wardvisual/wardvisual/README.md

 - 🚀 A person who loves to make stuffs in his spare time and enhance his abilities with <strong>passion<strong> in every beat.
 - 💼 Love working with Javascript stacks such as <strong>ReactJS, NodeJS and other stuffs</strong>.
-- 📱 Currently learning Android Development with <strong>Flutter<strong> and improving skills day by day.
+- 📱 Currently learning Android App Development with <strong>Flutter<strong> and improving skills day by day.
 - 🔍 I’m looking for connections in <strong>Web Development and UI/UX Designs</strong> Industry.
 - 👁‍🗨 [Some of my world class UI designs | Behance][website]